-Have a question about how Betabound can help you find beta testers for your product?
+Have a question about how Betabound can help you find testers for your product?
 We answer the most frequently asked questions below.
 If you still have questions, email us at firstname.lastname@example.org.

 Haven’t requested your post yet?
 Here’s the form!